x7dl8p/x7dl8p/README.md

 # ☄️ Mohammad Ahmad
 ![Ahmad banner](https://raw.githubusercontent.com/D3vAhmad/D3vAhmad/main/img/ahmad%20banner.jpg)

-**`Digital Knight (Developer/GraphicsDesigner)`**
+**`Digital Knight (Full stack, next.js & nest.js Developer)`**

-Hi there! i am Mohammad, a 3rd year student with a passion for programming and design.I possess proficiency in Python, the Django framework, as well as C/C++, and have over two years of professional experience in graphic design.
-As a successful freelancer, I have worked on various projects that garnered more than 210,000 views.
+Hi there!
+I’m Mohammad, a 3rd-year student who takes pleasure in saving APIs and removing extra padding.
+I’m proficient in React/Next.js and Nest.js frameworks, as well as C/C++ for DSA.
+I also have over two years of professional experience in graphic design, which enhances my frontend skills, and one year in full-stack development.
+As a successful freelancer and occasional open-source contributor, I’ve worked on projects that have garnered more than **210,000 views** and **20k organic traffic**.

+---

 ### Connect with me: